Canada's top court rules Google must block some results worldwide

 "The internet has no borders - its natural habitat is global," the Supreme Court wrote in its judgment.
 "The only way to ensure that the interlocutory injunction attained its objective was to have it apply where Google operates - globally."

-Google, a unit of Alphabet Inc, did not immediately reply to a request for comment.
+Google, a unit of Alphabet Inc (GOOGL.O), did not immediately reply to a request for comment.

 The case stems from claims by Equustek Solutions Inc, a small technology company in British Columbia that manufactures network devices, that distributor Datalink Technologies Gateways relabeled one of its products and sold it as its own online and acquired trade secrets to design and manufacture a competing product.